ubuntu-mate/ubuntu-mate.org/pages/get-involved-crowdfund.md

 * Dedicated servers
 * Prizes for community competitors
 * Getting Wimpy to UbuCon Europe 2016
-* A reasonably-priced beverage to celebrate the release of 15.10 🍷
+* A reasonably-priced beverage to celebrate the release of 15.10 :wine:

 To show how a small donation can go a long way, let's look at how we funded two Raspberry Pi 3's for development, costing £62.90 each.
 This breaks down to: